Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 A word on the unavailability of pass-through grants funding information post-2021

-According to IGX Solutions, “Pass-through grants start with the federal government, which uses an intermediary like a nonprofit or state government agency to distribute the funds.
-The intermediaries then take the money and give it to local organizations that need it.”[34]
+“Pass-through grants” start with the federal government, which uses an intermediary like a nonprofit or state government agency to distribute the funds.
+The intermediaries then take the money and give it to local organizations that need it.”[38]

-The report from the GAO supplied the data for HHS funding and expenditure figures from 2019-2021.
-It is important to note that due to GAO’s mission and federal law, federal agencies can be required to provide certain requested information, including financial information, to the GAO Comptroller General for the purpose of audits and investigative duties.[35]
-As such, the GAO has access to resources not generally available to the public or are not easily located, such as “cooperative agreements,” interviews with agency officials, and 58 audit reports from 35 Planned Parenthood affiliates.[36]
-These resources help the GAO account for pass-through monies, which can be difficult for the public to track.
-HHS provides the public with a searchable website, Tracking Accountability in Government Grants System (TAGGS), but TAGGS tracks grants awarded directly by HHS and does not include detailed information on subawards or pass-through grants administered by primary recipients to subrecipients.
-This means that while TAGGS provides comprehensive data on direct federal grants, it might not account for funds that are passed through to other entities by the initial grant recipients.[37]
+The report from Government Accountability Office (GAO) supplied the data for funding figures from 2019-2021.
+It is important to note that the GAO has access to resources not available to the public, such as “cooperative agreements,” interviews with agency officials, and 58 audit reports from 35 Planned Parenthood affiliates.[39]
+These resources help the GAO account for pass through monies, which are not readily available.
+US HHS provides the public with a searchable website, Tracking Accountability in Government Grants System (TAGGS), but TAGGs tracks grants awarded directly by HHS and does not include detailed information on subawards or pass-through grants administered by primary recipients to sub-recipients.
+This means that while TAGGS provides comprehensive data on direct federal grants, it might not account for funds that are passed through to other entities by the initial grant recipients.[40]

 1. Title X: ALN 93.217 – Family Planning Services (Title X Services) Office of Assistant Secretary for Health